-No development shall be permitted within 15 metres of the high-water mark of rivers or streams, or within 15 metres of the shoreline of ponds, with the exception of conservation structures such as those designed to control flooding and erosion as well as bridges, pathways, and public services.
+No development will be permitted within 15 metres of the high water mark of rivers or streams, or within 15 metres of the shoreline of ponds, with the exception of conservation structures such as those designed to control flooding and erosion as well as bridges, pathways, and public services.
+Development of marine or water related uses such as wharfs, slipways, boathouse, etc. may be permitted.
+All development occurring within these limits is subject to the approval of Council and the Department of Environment and Conservation.

-Conservation Zone

-CONSERVATION (CON) - Use Zone TablePERMITTED USE CLASSES - (see Regulation 89)

-Conservation.

-DISCRETIONARY USE CLASSES - (see Regulations 32 and 90)
+ZONE TITLE CONSERVATION (CON) PERMITTED USE CLASSES - (see Regulation 89) Conservation, recreation open space and cemetery.
+DISCRETIONARY USE CLASSES - (see Regulations 22 and 90) Agriculture, forestry, transportation (sheds and wharves along the coastline), and antenna.

-Agriculture, Forestry, Transportation, Cemetery, and Antenna.

-CONDITIONS FOR CONSERVATION ZONE1.
-Discretionary Use Classes
+CONDITIONS FOR CONSERVATION ZONE

-The discretionary use classes listed in this table may be permitted at the discretion of Council provided that they are complementary to permitted uses and will not inhibit or prejudice the existence or development of permitted uses.
+The discretionary use classes listed in the table may be permitted at the discretion of the Council provided that they are complementary to uses within the permitted use classes or that their development will not inhibit or prejudice the existence or the development of such uses.